Everything You Need to Know About Termites in North Florida

 Termites

 It’s that time of year again!
 As the weather warms up, it’s time to keep an eye out for swarms of termites.
-With the billions of dollars in damage that these destructive pests cause in the U.S. alone every year, it’s important to arm yourself with knowledge on what to look for and how to treat termites.
+With the billions of dollars in damage that these destructive pests cause in the U.S. alone every year, it’s important to know what to look for and how to treat termites.
 Do you know what termite swarms look like?
 Do you know how to handle them if you spot them?
-In this blog, our team of termite exterminators at Deans Services share what homeowners need to know about termites in their homes.
+In this blog, our team of termite exterminators at Deans Services shares what homeowners need to know about termites in their homes.

 When termites want to create new colonies, they send out termite swarmers.
 These winged pests exist solely to find a mate, reproduce, and begin a new termite colony.